-What support will there be for my child/young person's overall wellbeing?
+What support will there be for my child's overall wellbeing?

-The Principal will ensure that a College culture and ethos is established, maintained and developed which:
+The Head Teacher will ensure that a College culture and ethos is established, maintained and developed which;

-- celebrates diversity/equality and achievement - promotes high expectations, positive attitudes towards disabled people and those of different ethnic groups/religions - listens to and involves pupils, parents, carers and staff - communicates behaviour expectations - ensures that it welcomes applications for College places and jobs from all sections of society - ensures that incidents are reported, analysed, addressed swiftly and effectively and reported on.
+- celebrates diversity/equality and achievement - promotes high expectations, positive attitudes towards disabled people and those of different ethnic groups/religions - listens to and involves pupils, parents, cares and staff - communicates behaviour expectations - ensures that it welcomes applications for College places and jobs from all sections - ensures that incidents are reported, analysed, addressed swiftly and effectively and reported on.

-What training have the staff supporting SEND had, or what training are they having?
+What training have the staff supporting SEND had or what training are they having?

-Learning Mentor's working at the College have a vast range of qualifications, skills and experience; all meet our minimum entry requirement.
-Training is given within the role and this includes Induction, Safeguarding and Amanuensis.
+Learning Mentors working at the College have a vast range of qualifications, skills and experience; all meet our minimum entry requirement.
+Training is given within the role and this includes Induction, Safeguarding, Amanuensis.
 Further training can be given for specific specialisms in SEND, including ASD, APD, VI.
-HI,(See glossary below) support and/or delivering literacy and numeracy interventions, supporting students with medical/physical needs and many more.
+HI, support and/or delivering Literacy & Numeracy interventions, supporting students with medical/physical needs and many more.